-Only 10-11% of the recorded contributions were made by contributors who do not identify as men.
-This is a very small improvement compared to last year.
-The gender imbalance in Drupal is profound.
+While Drupal is slowly becoming more diverse, less than 9% of the recorded contributions were made by contributors who do not identify as men.
+The gender imbalance in Drupal remains profound.
 We need to continue fostering diversity and inclusion in our community.

 Asia, South America, and Africa remain big opportunities for Drupal; their combined population accounts for 6.3 billion out of 7.5 billion people in the world.

 Limitations of the credit system

 It is important to note a few of the current limitations of Drupal.org's credit system:

 - The credit system doesn't capture all code contributions.
 Parts of Drupal are developed on GitHub rather than Drupal.org.
 Contributions on GitHub usually aren't credited on Drupal.org.
 For example, a lot of the work on the Automatic Updates initiative is happening on GitHub instead of Drupal.org, and companies like Acquia and Pantheon don't get credit for that work.

 - The credit system is not used by everyone.
 Because using the credit system is optional, many contributors don't.
 For example, while they could, not all event organizers and speakers capture their work in the credit system.
 As a result, contributions often have incomplete or no contribution credits.
 Where possible, we should automatically capture credits.
 For example, translation efforts on https://localize.drupal.org are not currently captured in the credit system, but could be automatically.